 In the The Prisoner of Zenda, King Rudolf, Rudolf Rassendyll, and Princess Flavia, like all the Elphbergs, have red hair; in the 1939 film, both Rudolfs are (probably) brunets (or at least one brunet, Ronald Colman) and Flavia has become "golden-haired goddess" Madeleine Carroll.

 In Lloyd Alexander's Chronicles of Prydain, Princess Eilonwy is a redhead and Fflewddur Fflam was described as having "straw-colored hair."
-The execrable Disney version made her a blonde in all senses of the word while aging him thirty years and giving him white hair.
+The execrable Disney version made her blonde in all sense of the word while ageing him thirty years and giving him white hair.

 Tobias from Animorphs is described as blond at the beginning of the series.
 Then the model they hired to pose as him on the book cover turned up with brown hair, and the author started writing he has dirty-blond hair to make up for it.
 In the TV series adaptation, he has very dark brown hair.